Nailloon/Sber_app/README.md

 This Flutter project present simple UI of prototype of the Sberbank application.
 Screenshots from other devices enclosed.

+## When you clone Code

+Don't forget to write "flutter pub get" before run the app!

 ## Versions of used tools

 Flutter (Channel stable, 3.16.2, on Microsoft Windows [Version 10.0.19045.3448], locale ru-RU)